objectkuan/objectkuan.github.io/_posts/2014-05-08-reusing-linux-device-drivers-in-osv.md

 	    ~irq_preempt_lock_t() {}
 	};

-Then OSV with a Linux virtio block driver works in a single-cpu case.
-I am so happy about that, although it still crashes in the multi-cpu case.
+Then OSV with a Linux virtio block driver works in a single-cpu mode.
+I am so happy about that, although it still crashes in the multi-cpu mode.

+### Work Report ###

+Since free_same_cpu works fine, a way to fix this bug is to avoid the calling of free_different_cpu.

+I'm trying to set up a request queue for each cpu, storing the free requests on each cpu.
+Instead of calling free_different_cpu, a request enters the queue of the owner cpu of the victim object (the victim object means the object to be freed).

+And when free_same_cpu is called, mempool goes through the queue of that cpu, to handle the freeing requests.

+This may cause other problems, maybe introducing performance overhead, accumulating useless data.

+However, just try it.
+That the beginning of my porting way.